mauvm/meal-planner-infrastructure/README.md

 # Meal Planner: Infrastructure

-This code base contains the Infrastructure as Code (IaC) aspect of the [Meal Planner project](https://github.com/users/mauvm/projects/1).
+This repository contains the Infrastructure as Code (IaC) aspect of the [Meal Planner project](https://github.com/users/mauvm/projects/1):

-It consists of:

 - Kubernetes manifests for the [services](services)
-- Istio manifest and profile
+- Istio profile and manifest

 ## Services